Levani1111/Reactjs-portfolio/README.md

 # ReactJS Portfolio Template

 ## Description
-This is a ReactJS based personal resume website template for participants of The 6 Figure JavaScript ReactJS Challenge by Clever Programmer
+This is a ReactJS based personal resume website template.

 ## Make it Your Own!
 #### PREREQUISITES: